ANIM3353 Wildlife Conservation and Management

 - Unit rules

 - Contact hours

-- lectures: 2 hours per week; tutorials/workshops: 1 hour per week; labs: 3 hours per week; field work 1–2 evenings
+- lectures: 2 hours per week; Practical Classes/workshops: 1 hour per week; labs: 3 hours per week; field work 1–2 evenings

 Caughley, G. and Gunn, A. Conservation Biology in Theory and Practice: Blackwell Science 1996

 Lindenmeyer, D. and Burgman, M. Practical Conservation Biology: CSIRO Publishing 2005

 Sinclair, R. E. et al. Wildlife Ecology, Conservation and Management: Blackwell Publishing 2006